By Jan Corey Arnett

 When he set his eyes on its big, red barn on the hill, he said, “That’s my dream place — because of the barn.”
 His predecessor there, William Wagner, in the early 1900s had also called this his dream place — at the time because of its thick forest and gurgling stream.

-The 30-by-90-foot gambrel-roofed barn dates to the mid-1940s with the date of its concrete floor — Sept.
+The 30-by-90-foot gambrel-roofed barn dates to the mid-1940s with the date when the concrete floors where placed with help from the Concrete Contractor Fort Wayne — Sept.
 28, 1946 — closely matching.
 It replaced two other barns, one for which it shares a footprint.
 As best as Demers can determine, the barn on the north end of the property was used for young stock separated by a drive-thru, with the milking parlor taking up about two-thirds of the barn.

 “I’d like to meet the guy who did the cedar shakes,” Demers says with a grin.
 “I bet it was the youngest guy on the crew!”